 Economic Justice – Expungement Services

-Expungement Eligibility Form
+Expungement Intake Form

 An expungement is the deletion or “striking-out” of an offense or offenses from one’s criminal record.
 A criminal record includes a list of criminal activity arrests as well as traffic violations.
 Currently, the state of Mississippi does not allow for the expungement of traffic offenses/violations per Miss.
 Code Ann.
 99-19-71.
 The effect of an expungement is to restore a person to the legal status that he or she held prior to any arrest or indictment.